-Public infrastructure for energy, transport, communication, utilities and social functions seem to be in short supply in many regions worldwide.
-Governments seem eager to mend the situation and financial markets desperate to invest.
-Nevertheless, progress seems to be comparatively slow, probably due to a lack of properly prepared projects.
-Insofar there seems to be a market failure for the development of infrastructure projects.
+Public infrastructure for energy, transport, communication, utilities and social functions are in short supply in many regions worldwide.
+Governments are eager to mend the situation and financial markets desperate to invest.
+Nevertheless, progress is slow.
+A possible reason is a lack of properly prepared projects.
+If so, that would be a market failure for the development of infrastructure projects.

 The combination of capital intensity, long economic life, low returns on assets and small potential for managerial value enhancement of operations calls for cheap, long-term, big-ticket financing with low investor attention, i.e. low-risk long-term debt.
 To provide the necessary predictability, project risks need to be meticulously allocated by a complex net of contracts.
 Hence, project preparation of engineering, contracts and financials require considerably higher detail for much longer periods than most projects approached by commercial companies.
 This poses challenges for governments, developers and financiers in terms of expertise, planning horizon and risk management.